leagleton/api/README.md

 ## Quick Start Guide

-For a full list of prerequisites and installation instructions, please see the WinMan REST API Installation Guide which is available in Dropbox -> WinMan Team Folder -> Help -> REST API and Magento 2 Bridge.
+This Quick Start Guide covers the basics of installing the WinMan REST API.
+For a full list of prerequisites and in-depth installation instructions, please see the WinMan REST API Installation Guide which is available in Dropbox -> WinMan Team Folder -> Help -> REST API and Magento 2 Bridge.

 ## Installing the API